Pimmz/Home-Energy-Saving-Store/README.md

 The following user stories were scoped out of the project due to skill level It is intended that these user stories will be implemented at a later date when I have the sufficient skills to complete them.

-- For a user to be able to track where my delivery is so i know what time it will be arriving
+- For a user to be able to track where my delivery is so i know what time it will be arriving.
-- A search engine that the user can put their information in and the best and most affordable energy deal comes up.
+- Created fix for known bug if the user some how found out the order number of another user they could force the url to access their information.

 ## Tools & Technologies Used